A split image comparing a physical paper check with a digital eCheck on a computer screen

 Saves Time

-It takes a lot of manual steps to send a paper check.
-On the other hand, an ach echeck is pretty straightforward to use.
+It requires numerous manual steps to send a paper check.
+On the other hand, an ACH e-check is pretty straightforward to use.
 Once you key in the account details into the accounting software, you can send checks without any need for manual processing.
-This type of efficiency is challenging to achieve with paper checks.
+Achieving this type of efficiency is challenging with paper checks.

 Pay From Anywhere